Jkuzz/java-point-of-sale/README.md

 The tab can finally be paid, which will clear the tab.
 The payment functionality is intentiionally omitted, as it is out of scope of this project.
-A successful payment will notify the Inventory plugin of the transaction, if it is present.
+A successful payment will notify the Inventory plugin of the transaction, if that plugin is present.
 The successful payments are stored in the database, along with the list of products that were sold.
+The payments are not available in the application, only in the database for tax reasons.

 ## Tables module